 You can install or upgrade one or more individual Connector/NET packages with NuGet, making it a convenient way to introduce existing technology, such as Entity Framework, to your project.
 NuGet manages dependencies across the related packages and all of the prerequisites are listed in the NuGet Gallery.
 For a description of each Connector/NET package, see Connector/NET Packages (NuGet).

-For projects that require Connector/NET assemblies to be stored in the GAC, integration with Entity Framework Designer (Visual Studio), or access to MySQL for Visual Studio, use MySQL Installer or the standalone MSI to install Connector/NET, rather than installing the NuGet packages.
+For projects that require Connector/NET assemblies to be stored in the GAC or integration with Entity Framework Designer (Visual Studio), use the standalone MSI to install Connector/NET, rather than installing the NuGet packages.

 The NuGet Gallery (https://www.nuget.org/) provides several client tools that can help you install or upgrade Connector/NET packages.
 If you are not familiar with the tool options or processes, see Package consumption workflow to get started.
 After locating a package description in NuGet, confirm the following information: